openvinotoolkit/openvino/docs/IE_DG/supported_plugins/AUTO.md

 When application use Auto-device to run FP16 IR on system with CPU and iGPU, Auto-device will offload this workload to iGPU.

-When application use Auto-device to run WINOGRAD IR on system with CPU, dGPU and iGPU, Auto-device will offload this workload to CPU.
+When application use Auto-device to run WINOGRAD-enabled IR on system with CPU, dGPU and iGPU, Auto-device will offload this workload to CPU.

-If offloading workload to dGPU or iGPU is fault, workload will fall back to CPU as the last choice.
+In any case, when loading the network to dGPU or iGPU fails, the networks falls back to CPU as the last choice.

 ### Limit Auto Target Devices Logic

-According to the selecting logic in Auto-device on content 4.1, it selects the most suitable device from available devices to load mode as follows:
+According to the Auto-device selection logic from the previous section, the most suitable device from available devices to load mode as follows:

 @snippet snippets/AUTO2.cpp part2